area-of-people/fe-dev-assignment/README.md

 ### Use of external libraries

-You have the liberty to use any library or tool you want to achieve the goal.
+You have the freedom to use any library or tool you want to achieve the goal.
 The only requirement is that the project should be a React application.
 Pull in any libraries you prefer to use and see fit.

-### API
+### Data

 The API for getting the library data is integrated into the frontend using MockServiceWorker.
 You don't need to start it manually, it starts when you run the frontend application.
 As a simple test you can run `fetch('/libraries')` in the browser console to see the response.